couchbase-examples/ios-swift-cblite-userprofile-sync/README.md

 ## Conclusion

 This tutorial walked you through an example of how to use a Sync Gateway to synchronize data between Couchbase Lite enabled clients.
-We discussed how to configure your Sync Gateway to enforce relevat access control, authorization and data routing between Couchbase Lite enabled clients.
+We discussed how to configure your Sync Gateway to enforce relevant access control, authorization and data routing between Couchbase Lite enabled clients.